inlets/inlets.dev/blog/_posts/2020-12-15-multi-cluster-monitoring.md

 - Some Kubernetes clusters running in different locations, e.g. on a public cloud (e.g. GKE, AKS, EKS, DOKS, …) or on a Raspberry Pi in a private home-lab
 - `kubectl`, configured to connect to the cluster
 - `kubectx`, optionally, but useful to manage the different cluster
-- `arkade`
+- `arkade` - portable Kubernetes marketplace
 - A domain and access to your DNS admin panel to create a sub-domain

-- An inlets PRO license
+This tutorial uses inlets PRO because it's easier to configure, and comes with support, but you could also use the free OSS version of inlets if you want to configure it yourself.

+See the differences between the two versions in the: [inlets docs](https://inlets.dev/)

 For this tutorial I've prepared three Kubernetes clusters: